Skip to main content

 Frequently asked questions

 Download the Designate a POD Beneficiary form from the Forms & Applications page on congressionalfcu.org or request one at any branch.
 Complete the form with each beneficiary's full legal name, Social Security number, date of birth, and relationship.
 Designate primary and contingent beneficiaries with percentage allocations.
 All account owners must sign the form.
-Submit by mail or at a branch.
+Submit by mail to PO Box 2408, Merrifield, VA 22116-2408 or at a branch.
 The POD form is for personal deposit accounts only and should not be used for IRA accounts.

 Visit a Congressional FCU branch with the Certificate of Trust or relevant pages of the trust document and valid government-issued photo ID for all trustees.
 Complete a trust account application and the credit union will retitle accounts to trust ownership.
 Alternatively, you can name your trust as POD beneficiary on personal deposit accounts as a simpler approach.
+IRAs cannot be retitled to a trust -- name the trust as beneficiary instead.
 Call (703) 934-8300 or (800) 491-2328 to discuss which option is appropriate.

 Yes.
 Congressional Financial Network provides investment advisory and securities services including mutual funds, IRAs, fixed and variable annuities, long-term care insurance, and life insurance.
 Registered Representatives offer securities through Securities America, Inc. (member FINRA/SIPC), and Investment Advisor Representatives offer financial advice through USAdvisors Wealth Management LLC.
-Congressional Federal Credit Union, USAdvisors Wealth Management, and Securities America are separate, unaffiliated entities.
+Congressional Federal Credit Union, USAdvisors Wealth Management, Congressional Financial Network, and the Securities America companies are separate entities.
 Investment products are not NCUA insured, not a credit union guarantee, and may lose value.
 Contact (703) 934-8300 and ask to speak with the Congressional Financial Network Consultant.

 IRA beneficiary designations are completed on a separate IRA Beneficiary Designation Form, distinct from the POD form used for deposit accounts.
 You can designate primary and contingent beneficiaries with percentage allocations.
 A trust can be named as IRA beneficiary.
 The IRA beneficiary designation supersedes instructions in a will or trust.
 Download the IRA Designation of a Beneficiary form from the Forms & Applications page at congressionalfcu.org or request one at any branch.